Andersonnn7788/geco-hackathon/deploy/README.md

 1. AWS Account with access to:
    - EC2
-   - Amazon Bedrock (Claude Sonnet 4.5 enabled in us-east-1)
+   - Amazon Bedrock (Amazon Nova Pro enabled in us-east-1)

 2. AWS credentials with Bedrock access